 "Time for you to go now Jimmy boy; you see I waited for you for a long time.
-My soul stuck in a frigging Journal, waiting for a genuine writer to come along and set me free.
+My soul waiting for just the right person to set me free.
 Of course the only way it would work is if you actually asked me to help you write your story.
-Sitting in my cell waiting to die, I wrote in a journal.
 I made a deal with the devil; and now I'm back."

 "I'm out, and free to resume my fun with the ladies.
 Who knows, I might just write another book."

 Earl turned the chair around so he was facing James.
 He bent down and stared into James' horrified eyes.
 Earl's face was only inches away as he smiled and then whispered into James' ear.